19 Popular New Year’s Resolutions Experts Say to Never Ever Make

 While getting out of debt is an admirable and important goal, making a resolution this extreme is very hard to stick to and can make your life miserable in the process, says Kathy Longo, a certified financial planner and founder of Flourish Wealth Management.
 “Although it’s possible to make improvements in either reducing debt or increasing savings, you need to set realistic goals otherwise the New Year’s resolution is doomed to failure,” she explains.
 Financial goals should be specific, doable, and have some flexibility for your life, she adds.

 Smarter resolution: “I’m going to limit eating out to once a week and pay an extra $200 on my credit card every month.”
-These are the 15 most popular New Year’s resolutions.
+Resolve to add these personal finance tips you were never taught as a child to your routine, instead.

 “I’m going to get married this year!”